Course Descriptions for WRI 101 & WRI 102

-Affordable, plentiful food is now more readily produced and available than it ever has been-formerly, tending and procuring enough food for one’s family took up huge portions of a person’s life and resources.
-Students will write argumentative papers that examine the current cheap abundance of food and its costs to society and individualism terms of health, pollution, and social abuses.
+Affordable, plentiful food is now more readily produced and available than it ever has been; formerly, tending and procuring enough food for one’s family took up huge portions of a person’s life and resources.
+Students will write argumentative papers that examine the current cheap abundance of food and its costs to society and individualism in terms of health, pollution, and social abuses.

 The Argument of Film